-In all scenarios, both the source Octopus Server and the destination Octopus Server must be running the same version.
+In all scenarios, both the source and target Octopus Servers must be running the same version.

 The data migration tools are not suitable for every imaginable scenario.
 In these cases there are better tools for the job:

-- To migrate data from older versions of Octopus see Upgrading from Octopus 2.6.
+- To migrate data from older versions of Octopus see upgrading old versions of Octopus.

-- For general disaster recovery lean about backup and restore for your Octopus Server.
+- For general disaster recovery learn about backup and restore for your Octopus Server.

 - To move your Octopus database to another database server see moving your database.